-Consolidation of a special purpose entity
+Consolidation of structured entity

 In 2005 the immediate shareholder of the Company founded a wholly-owned subsidiary LLC Dixy Finance.
 The objective of LLC Dixy Finance is to obtain external financing and provide loans to operating companies of the Group and to pay a remuneration to the Group's management.
-Having analysed the criteria set out in SIC-12 Consolidation - Special Purpose Entities, management concluded that in substance LLC Dixy Finance represents a special purpose entity controlled by the Group and is therefore consolidated in these consolidated financial statements.
+Having analysed the criteria set out in IFRS 10, management concluded that in substance LLC Dixy Finance represents a consolidated structured entity controlled by the Group and is therefore consolidated in these consolidated financial statements.